jamesquinlan/dsc-techstack/topics/latex.md

 To put your equations in inline mode use one of these delimiters: `\( ... \)`, `$ ... $` or `\begin{math} ... \end{math}`.
 They all work and the choice is a matter of taste.

-The displayed mode has two versions: numbered and unnumbered.
+The displayed mode is available in two versions: numbered and unnumbered.

 The mass-energy equivalence is described by the famous equation
 \[ E=mc^2 \]